What is behavioural design?

 What is the process?

 The challenges, insights, and interventions faced by behaviour-focused practitioners are extremely diverse.
 That said, the golden thread lies in the application of a systematic process that focuses on defining the behavioural challenges, diagnosing the root causes of behaviour, designing tactics, and then testing these tactics in the field.
-For a more detailed understanding of this process, you are welcome to sign up for our five-part email series on the subject.
+For a more detailed understanding of this process, you are welcome to sign up for our five-part email series on the subject or it here.

 What value does Behavioural Design provide?